-Second, you’re wasting money by letting people waiting.
-Right?
-You paid money to get people to click the Send Message button…why would you force people to wait?
+Second, you are wasting money.
+You paid money to get people to click your Send Message button…why would you force people to wait?

-Forth, the Facebook Messenger™ 3rd party apps do amazing things.
-Like track what people click and don’t like.
+Forth, 3rd party apps, ManyChat do amazing things.
+Track what people click and don’t like.
 Useful to segment people and give message tailored.

-Tracking, at the very base level, allows marketers to lead score.
-Right?
+Tracking people action in messenger allows you to lead score.
 Lead scoring segments people into cold, warm, or hot leads.
-Right?
-Would that help your salesmen? #ThinkAboutIt the ability to lead score people direct from Facebook ad!
+Would that help you? #ThinkAboutIt the ability to lead score people direct from Facebook ads!

-Fifth, you must woo, fascinate and delight people with great and unexpected customer experiences.
+Fifth, woo, fascinate and delight people with great and customer experiences.

 Hands down, excellent and memorable customer experience is the easiest way to up your Unique Selling Proposition, USP, that thing giving you the upper hand over your competitor.

 Sixth, that twenty-minute wait is an eternity in internet time.
 Right?
-We are programmed for instant gratification.
-Satisfy that immediate gratification with instant replies and auto answers.
+People want instant gratification.
+Satisfy with instant replies and auto answers.